-A former Development Intern, Marlena is honored to rejoin ARCK as its Development & Marketing Assistant.
-She is excited to continue communicating ARCK’s meaningful work and to support ARCK in creating opportunities for Boston Public School students.
-Marlena graduated in May 2016 from Wellesley College, where she concentrated in Latin American Studies and Art History.
+A former development intern, Marlena Idrobo is honored to rejoin ARCK as its Development & Marketing Assistant.
+Her role involves communicating ARCK’s meaningful work to various audiences.
+Marlena graduated in May 2016 with a B.A. from Wellesley College, where she concentrated in Latin American Studies and Art History.
 She also performed traditional Latin American folklórico dances, wrote for and copy edited the campus newspaper, tutored, and was involved in an organization for Latinx students at Wellesley.
-Marlena is excited by the opportunity to combine both of these interests in her work with ARCK, a creative environment that celebrates the diverse cultural backgrounds of Boston students.
+Marlena is excited by the opportunity to build upon these skills and interests in her work with ARCK, a creative environment that celebrates the diverse cultural backgrounds of Boston students.

 Mojgan M. Lefebvre

 Mojgan Lefebvre is SVP & CIO for Liberty Mutual Global Specialty.
 In this role, she leads all aspects of technology planning and execution, and is accountable for technology strategy, business capability delivery, application development, and support.
 Before joining Liberty Mutual in 2010, Mojgan was EVP and Global CIO for bioMerieux, a medical device company with business in over 100 companies.
 In addition, she has also held various leadership positions in both business and technology at Teletech, eRoom, and Bain & Company.
 Mojgan received her MBA at Harvard Business School.
 Mojgan Lefebvre is one of Boston Business Journal 2015 women to Watch in Science and Technology honorees and a 2017 winner of Digital Insurance’s Women in Insurance Leadership.

 Panos Demeter is a founding owner of G & P Management Group, Inc., and Demeter Development Group, LLC in Boston.
 He is actively involved in real estate investment, management and adaptive reuse of properties in the Metro Boston and Cambridge areas.
 He recently ended his fifteen year position as Chairman of the Board of Mercantile Bank and Trust Company after successfully spearheading the sale of the institution to Commerce Bank.
 He has an undergraduate degree from Babson College and an MBA from Columbia Business School with a concentration in real estate finance.
 His social responsibility contributions to the city of Boston have been exemplary and include the Project Place Financial Literacy Program and Mercantile Social Responsibility Committee.

 Joelle Tomb, Clerk